ClosedAI469/Visual-Stimuli-Reconstruction-using-Multi-subject-fMRI-data/README.md

     Use this code in command line: conda activate dream-heist

 # How to update the environment.yml?
-    Use this code in command line: conda env create -f environment.yml
+    Use this code in command line: conda env export | grep -v "^prefix: " > environment.yml

 # Note requirements.txt has been removed and replaced with environment.yml